s0l4ris-211/CrackBoo/README.md

 # CrackBoo
-Note: This a public project which is now in underdevelopment.
+Note: This is a public project which is now in underdevelopment.
 I made this with python version 3.
 If you want to contribute on this project, you can reach me through my social media accounts.
 I will appreciate you help on this project.

 ## Bannar
 ![](Bannar.png)